College GameDay (basketball TV program)

 College GameDay (branded as ESPN College GameDay covered by State Farm for sponsorship reasons) is an ESPN program that covers college basketball and is a spin-off of the successful college football version.
-Since debuting on January 22, 2005, it airs on ESPN Saturdays in the conference play section of the college basketball season at 11 A.M.
+Since debuting on January 22, 2005, it airs on ESPN Saturdays in the conference play section of the college basketball season at 10 or 11 A.M.
 ET at a different game site each week.
 Before 2015, the college basketball version always appeared at the ESPN Saturday Primetime game location.
 Since the 2014–2015 season, the show has appeared at a top game of the week, similar to the college football version.
 The program has also appeared at the site of the Final Four.
-The official name of the show is College GameDay Covered by State Farm.

 In 2005, the host of the show the first four weeks was Rece Davis, but then the last four weeks Chris Fowler hosted the show.
 Since 2006, Davis has been the exclusive host of the show.
-Since the show debuted, Davis has been joined by Digger Phelps, Jalen Rose, Jay Bilas, Hubert Davis, Seth Greenberg, Jay Williams and LaPhonso Ellis as analysts.
+Since the show debuted, Davis has been joined by Digger Phelps, Jalen Rose, Jay Bilas, Hubert Davis, Seth Greenberg, Jay Williams, LaPhonso Ellis and Andraya Carter as analysts.
 In 2008 during Championship Week, Bob Knight joined the cast, where he remained until 2012.
 Andy Katz has also served as a feature reporter giving up to the minute news and reports.

 When College GameDay tipped off its 7th season on January 15, 2011, the show expanded to two hours, with the first hour airing on ESPNU, followed by the second hour on ESPN.
 The first game of the 2011 schedule marked the first time the show has originated from a site that has featured a men's and women's game played in the same day.

-Duke – North Carolina is the most featured matchup, appearing 18 times on College Gameday.
+Duke – North Carolina is the most featured matchup, appearing 22 times on College Gameday.
 The next closest is Florida – Kentucky with 8 appearances.
 Arizona – UCLA, Kansas – Kentucky and Kansas – Texas currently sit at 4.